 When I was considering applying, I couldn’t even figure out how to apply or even where to ask for help!
 And I’ve gotten so many questions on Facebook about how to apply so it’s not just me.

-Plus, I adore Greece but being stuck here for seven months while my application processed was very frustrating.
+Plus, I adore Greece but being stuck here for eight months while my application processed was very frustrating.
 You can only leave for six months of the year as well, which again is fine for me, but for actual nomads, it’s restrictive.

 How to Apply for the Greek Digital Nomad Visa and Residence Permit

 You can also work with a lawyer—it’s not required but it was certainly great for me since it made everything move faster.
-I’d recommend my lawyer, Jacob Manolas, because he’s successfully done applications for this permit several times and is great to work with.
-You can contact him at jacobmanolas@gmail.com.
+I’d recommend my lawyer, Jacob Manolas, because he’s successfully done applications for this permit many times and is great to work with.
+You can contact him at jacobmanolas@gmail.com

 If you do decide to apply for either the residence permit or visa, good luck!
 Greece is an incredibly beautiful and welcoming country, and one I’m delighted to call home for the foreseeable future.